manyfold3d/website/sysadmin/configuration.md

 ### `SMTP_SERVER`
 <small>Version 0.61.0+</small>

 The hostname of your SMTP server, e.g. `smtp.example.com`.
-The default port 25 will be used.

 If the server supports TLS, it will be used automatically with `STARTTLS`, but otherwise an unencrypted connection will be used.
 See [ActionMailer's SMTP documentation](https://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-configuration) for details.
 Defaults to `localhost`.